jaspreetdhanjan/3D-Vector-Math-Library/README.md

 	Vec3 up = forward.clone().cross(right);
 ```

-Most operations return the instance of itself – this allows for a fluent interface style by decluttering lines of code:
+Most operations return the instance of itself – this allows for a fluent interface style by chaining up methods:

 ```java
 	float playerRotationX = 0.4245f;